 Jenna told a friend about her troubles, who then sent her our way.

-the community steps up
+The community steps up

 Ruckify’s support team was able to put her in touch with people in her community who already had the items she needed.
-Through the Ruckify Marketplace, they shared lights, a tent, dance floor, and photo booth.
+Through the Ruckify Marketplace, they shared lights, a tent, dance floor, and a photo booth.